SoSly/VillageWorkersPlus/README.md

 Porters act as the logistical link in your village, delivering resources between other workers.

 - Must be assigned to a chest to begin working.
-- Scans up to 80 blocks to find other workers.
+- Scans to find nearby workers.
 - Can remember up to 16 workers (capacity increases with equipment).
 - Once acquainted with another worker, they will:
     1. Visit them regularly to check needs.